nickhuang1996/HJL-re-id/README.md

 # Other models
-- We have provided [PGFAReIDTrainer.py](MDRSREID/Trainer/PGFAReIDTrainer.py) and
+- We have provided [PGFAReIDTrainer.py](MDRSREID/Trainer/PGFAReIDTrainer.py), [PyramidalReIDTrainer.py](MDRSREID/Trainer/PyramidalReIDTrainer.py)and
 [HOReIDTrainer.py](MDRSREID/Trainer/HOReIDTrainer.py) for `PGFA` and `HOReID`.

 # To Do